- Aligns with worker values, ethics and purpose

 So, what implications does this have for our future ‘workplaces’?
 Will emerging technologies like quantum computing, create the speed and efficiency of problem-solving that abdicates the need for human brainstorming and iteration?
 Or will our workplaces become centres of excellence where ‘craft’ and ‘creativity’ thrive, a kind of ‘makers’ space’ for brainstorming, experimenting and prototyping, alongside technology; being more human-centred and focused on team dynamics and end-users?

 As we spend roughly 30 per cent of our lives working, then ensuring our ‘workplace’ is delivering the creativity, sense of belonging, self-actualisation and connectedness we crave, in spite of, or perhaps enabled by, technology, is vital.

-To understand the implications of recent workforce trends and the impact on workplace, Aurecon has undertaken a study, with the assistance of the Bright Group, on Workplace Ecology 2.0 – Aurecon’s New World of Work.
-The study highlights the fact that the ‘workplace’ is no longer necessarily one place where workers congregate to deliver a product or service.
+To understand the implications of recent workforce trends and the impact on workplace, Aurecon undertook a study, with the assistance of the Bright Group, on Workplace Ecology 2.0 – Aurecon’s New World of Work.
+The study highlighted the fact that the ‘workplace’ is no longer necessarily one place where workers congregate to deliver a product or service.

 In fact, we believe the ‘workplace’ is transforming into an ecosystem of places to work that:

 An ecosystem of places to work will likely consist of: